Mammoth Lakes California, USA Travel Guide

 Activate a digital U.S. plan before arrival with eSIM providers like Airalo for instant connectivity.

-For camera gear or other electronics needs, consider B&H Photo.
+For camera equipment or other electronics needs, consider B&H Photo.

-A well-stocked First aid kit is a smart choice for any trip, especially in a mountain environment.
+A well-stocked First aid kit is an intelligent choice for all journeys, especially in a high hill environment.
 Include standard and destination-specific items.

-Carry all prescription medications in their original containers with pharmacy labels.
+Take all your prescription drugs in their original containers with pharmacy labels.
 A copy of the prescription and a doctor's note is a good idea, especially for controlled substances.

-A Daypack, trekking poles, and a Headlamp (even for day hikes).
-A map, compass, or GPS device is needed.
+A Daypack, trekking poles, and a Headlamp (including for day hikes).
+A map, compass, or A gps unit is needed.
 Layered clothing and a Hydration reservoir.

 A Helmet, goggles, ski/snowboard boots, and skis/snowboard.
 Rentals are widely available.
 Consider a Ski boot bag if bringing your own Sports gear.
 Renting offers convenience.

 Camping: Bring a tent, a Sleeping bag rated for cold temps, sleeping pad, cooking gear.
-A bear canister is needed for backcountry.
+A bear canister is needed for remote areas.
 A Backpacker's Cache bear canister is a common choice.
 Rent from ranger stations.

 Make your journey more comfortable and keep your belongings secure.